Credit System Design

 How to Run the Warm-Up

-- Enable credit tracking - Configure activities with
+- Enable credit tracking - Configure your season's activities with

 - Fill MGE slots manually - Leaders assign slots as before (no reservations)